Skip navigation

 • Shape shoe heels with a knife, and sand them on a buffing wheel for smoothness.

-• Stretch shoes, first dampening parts; then inserting and twisting parts, using an adjustable stretcher.
+• Stretch shoes, dampening parts and inserting and twisting parts, using an adjustable stretcher.

 Detailed Work Activities